Skip to main content

 Median base salary

-Our commitment to the full and equal participation of women in construction is reflected in the makeup of our team; 46% are women, compared to an industry average of just 26%.
-We are proud to employ a wide and diverse range of technical and professional skills and experiences, bringing together a strong team who create better, happier and healthier homes for Australian families.
+Our commitment to the full and equal participation of women in construction has always been a focus for us.
+This reflected in the makeup of our team; 50% are women, compared to an industry average of 39%.

 Henley Properties Group gender composition compared to the construction industry average